-The September Sweet Spot: Why The 9th Month is No. 1 for Deals
+The September Sweet Spot: Why the 9th month is No. 1 for deals

-Friends and family will inevitably ask me, “When is the best time to visit <INSERT DESTINATION HERE>?”
+After years of working as a travel writer, friends and family will inevitably ask me, “When is the best time to visit <INSERT DESTINATION HERE>?”

 And with a few exceptions, the answer is almost always the same: You should go in September.

-If you have school-age children, this is tough advice — but for empty nesters, those without kids or if the little ones aren’t in school yet, September offers savings of up to 50% compared with summer highs.
+If you have school-age children, this is tough advice—but for empty nesters, those without kids or if the little ones aren’t in school yet, September offers savings of up to 50% compared with summer highs.

 What makes the ninth month No. 1 for travelers on a budget?
 The combination of lingering summer weather, a sharp drop-off in leisure travel, lower flight prices and smaller crowds at just about every tourist hot spot makes September the month with the most.